pulp/pulp/docs/sphinx/dev-guide/rest-api/consumer/bind.rst

 for the purpose of consuming published content.
 Binding the consumer is performed in the following steps:

- 1. Bind the consumer on the server.
+ 1. Create the :term:`binding` on server.
- 2. Perform the bind on the consumer.
+ 2. Send a request to the consumer to create the binding.

 Each step is represented by a :ref:`call_report` in the returned :ref:`call_report_list`.